AlessandroRuzzi/API/README.md

 ### 4. Delent:no_pedestrians:

 <br/>
-:small_blue_diamond:Delete the entity identified by "id_ent" from the set of monitored entities; Delete all the reports whose "id_ent" does part (both in origin and destination).<br/><br/>
+:small_blue_diamond:Delete the entity identified by "id_ent" from the set of monitored entities; Delete all the relations whose "id_ent" does part (both in origin and destination).<br/><br/>

 ### 5. Report:earth_africa:

 <br/>
-:small_blue_diamond:It outputs the list of relations, reporting for every relations the entity with the largest number of incoming reports.<br/><br/>
+:small_blue_diamond:It outputs the list of relations, reporting for every relations the entity with the largest number of incoming relations.<br/><br/>

 ### 6. End:triangular_flag_on_post: